Table of Contents

 There are different breeds of Mastiff puppies and Mastiff dogs which come from Brazil, Italy, France, Spain, and Tibet – but the most famous breed is that of the English.
 English Mastiff puppies and Mastiff dogs can be simply referred to as a Mastiff.

 You can visit the MCOA site by clicking here as there is much to learn there regarding the beloved Mastiff breed.
 If you landed on our site because we have links to the MCOA here, then we’ve done our job by helping you learn more about the Mastiff breed.

 As mentioned earlier, there are different breeds of Mastiff puppies and Mastiff dogs which originate from different countries.
 In each individual country, there could be one or several clubs which aim to protect the breed from being cross-bred with other types of breed out of a mere whim.
 For example, you could check out the Mastiff Club of Victoria, in Australia!

-In the United States, the clubs which protect Mastiff puppies or Mastiff dogs include the some of the following:
+In the United States, the clubs which protect Mastiff puppies or Mastiff dogs include 6 of the following:

 The Mastiff Club of America.
 The organization was founded back in 1929.
 The aim of the Mastiff Club of America is to protect and promote Mastiff puppies or Mastiff dogs.
 Some of the goals of the Mastiff Club of America as indicated by their official website are: